 - CSS HTTP/2 Push – OFF is safest, doesn’t make much difference for most sites.

 - JS Minify – OFF.
-Use Cloudflare if you want it.
+Use Cloudflare or from your CDN if you want it.

 - JS Combine – OFF is safest.
 If you want to enable, test carefully!